 Hydrogen Gas Production and Ventilation During Battery Charging

-The lead-acid batteries used with forklifts product hydrogen gas as a normal by-product of charging, especially as the batteries reach their maximum charging levels.
-This occurs because the charging electrical current splits water in the electrolyte into hydrogen gas and oxygen gas, a nature process known as the electrolysis of water.
-Oxygen is present in high concentrations in the air we breathe, but hydrogen is rare and can spontaneously ignite causing a powerful explosion if it is allowed to accumulate.
-Therefore, charging rooms for forklift and other lead-acid batteries require specialized ventilation and monitoring systems to maintain hydrogen gas at safe levels, usually less than a 1% concentration.
+When charging lead-acid batteries used with forklifts, hydrogen gas is produced as a by-product, particularly as the batteries reach their maximum charging capacity.
+This occurs as a result of the electrolysis of water, where the charging electrical current splits water in the electrolyte into hydrogen gas and oxygen gas.
+Oxygen is present in high concentrations in the air we breathe, but hydrogen is a rare and flammable gas that can ignite spontaneously, causing a dangerous explosion if it accumulates.
+Due to this risk, charging rooms for forklift and other lead-acid batteries require specialized ventilation and monitoring systems to keep the concentration of hydrogen gas usually less than 1%.

-NOTICE: The information provided by these calculators is for illustrative purposes only.
-While reasonable effort is made to ensure accuracy, MTC is not responsible for any errors or omissions and does not guarantee any of the information.
+NOTICE: The information provided by this battery room ventilation calculator is for illustrative purposes only.
+While reasonable effort is made to ensure accuracy, MTC is not responsible for errors or omissions and does not guarantee any of the information.
 Consult with a certified professional to determine requirements.